GETTING STARTED

 Trading and account openings are only available through our Apple (iOS) and Google (Android) smartphone apps, as well as our Apple Mac OS desktop app.
 Account access should be secured using the biometric security feature and/or the two-factor authentication feature of the Upstream apps on your smart devices.

-U.S. investors may not deposit, buy, or sell securities on Upstream.
+U.S. persons may not deposit, buy, or sell securities on Upstream.
+However, U.S. persons may create, buy, auction or bid-for Collectibles on Upstream.

 Upstream sign-up is free.
-There are no associated membership fees, no minimum dollar amount to maintain an account and no order-placement fees or NFT bidding fees.
+There are no associated membership fees, no minimum dollar amount to maintain an account and no order-placement fees or Collectible bidding fees.

 There is a 1% fee charged when your securities buy or sell order executes on the Upstream secondary market.

-Upstream does not charge its 1% fee to NFT buyers, it charges 2% to successful NFT sellers.
+Upstream does not charge its 1% fee to Collectible buyers, it charges 2% to successful Collectible sellers.

 IPO orders on the Upstream primary market settle immediately upon IPO close.
 A buyer must have sufficient funds in their account to place an IPO buy order.
 This ensures that the issuer is paid, in full, immediately upon IPO close.
 Upstream does not permit U.S. persons to participate in IPOs.

-Upstream is operated as a regulated stock exchange by Horizon Globex GmbH (Horizon) and is powered by Horizon’s ERC-20 smart contract securities ecosystem, and Horizon’s ERC-721 smart contract NFT ecosystem, running on an Ethereum layer-2 optimistic-rollup proof-of-authority blockchain, Ráneum.
-7 years in the making, Horizon’s tech. stack offers a one-stop shop from securities issuance through to secondary trading and settlement as well as NFT minting, auction and settlement.
-The Horizon trading technology suite covers initial securities and NFT issuances, onboarding KYC/AML, cap. table management, dividend payment, regulatory compliance, listing for of securities and NFTs for secondary trading on Upstream.
-Learn more at https://www.horizonfintex.com/.
+Upstream is operated as a regulated stock exchange by Horizon Globex GmbH (Horizon) and MERJ Exchange.
+Upstream is powered by Horizon’s ERC-20 smart contract securities ecosystem, and Horizon’s ERC-721 smart contract Collectible ecosystem, running on an Ethereum layer-2 optimistic-rollup proof-of-authority blockchain, Ráneum.
+7 years in the making, Horizon’s tech. stack offers a one-stop shop from securities issuance through to secondary trading and settlement as well as Collectible minting, auction and settlement.
+The Horizon trading technology suite covers initial securities and Collectible issuances, onboarding KYC/AML, cap. table management, dividend payment, regulatory compliance, listing for of securities and Collectibles for secondary trading on Upstream.
+Learn more at https: //www.horizonfintex.com/ .

 We aim to unlock liquidity for investors of all levels on our investor-driven, app-based market.
 On the surface, Upstream offers global investors a real-time, secure, and intuitive trading app.
-Under the hood, Upstream introduces what we believe to be the future of securities and NFT trading featuring some of the highest levels of transparency, accessibility, and investor protections enforced using Ethereum blockchain technology.
-These innovations include taking traditional equity and converting it to retail equity, offering shares on a public orderbook, and preventing predatory market practices like short selling and wash trading.
+Under the hood, Upstream introduces what we believe to be the future of securities and Collectible trading featuring some of the highest levels of transparency, accessibility, and investor protections enforced using Ethereum smart-contract technology.

 Signing up for an Upstream account is easy.
 Simply download the App from Google Play, Apple Store and Mac App Store and follow the instructions on your screen.
 Begin browsing available opportunities immediately.